 With all its infinite possibilities, a blank canvas can feel overwhelming.
 Where to begin?
 What are you trying to achieve?
-Mapping your organisation to clarify relationships, roles, and responsibilities is a big step.
+Mapping your organization to clarify relationships, roles, and responsibilities is a big step.
 In this guide, we include how you should start mapping your organization, what to document and how to go about doing it.

-Organisations are constantly changing.
+Organizations are constantly changing.
 Individuals come and go.
 Work adapts to a shifting market.
 With so much going on behind the scenes, it’s difficult to keep track of:

 Who currently works with whom and on what?

 Who has the authority to make what decision?

 What exactly is our organization working towards?

 Mapping your organization helps you represent the reality of ongoing work, brings team alignment, helps efficiently distribute work, and gives everyone the information necessary to find how they can best contribute